WebDevLuke/OrionCSS/README.md

   }
 }
 ```
 In the above, we give each div within the container a pseudo element and then change its content at different breakpoints.
-Like in the example above you can group these breakpoint mixins within the element they're modifying or you can define them seperately like in the next example.
+You can group these breakpoint mixins within the element they're modifying or you can define them seperately like in the next example.

 ###### HTML